MayorFaj/ansible-project/project.md

 3. Install Jenkins Plugin

-- Plot plugin
+  1. Plot plugin

+  2. Artifactory plugin

+- We will use plot plugin to display tests reports, and code coverage information.
-- Artifactory plugin
+- The Artifactory plugin will be used to easily upload code artifacts into an Artifactory server.

 4. In Jenkins UI configure Artifactory, configure the server ID, URL and Credentials, run Test Connection.